Cheryl Jensen - 1945 - 2019

 Cheryl met Darrel when living in Tacoma, Washington.
 After knowing him only three months, they got married on July 19, 1968.
 She had two children, Peter and Rachel.
 She taught Rachel how to roller skate, a cherished memory.
 She always believed in her children, encouraging them to try new things, and made them who they are today.
 Cheryl and Darrel were married 50 years.

-She started working at Oregon Mutual in July of 1979.
-She worked there over 30 years as a commercial lines rater.
+She started working at Oregon Mutual in July 1979.
+She worked as a commercial lines rater for over 30 years.

+Cheryl loved to take beach trips with her husband, Darrel, to celebrate their anniversary every year.

 She also loved to read historical romance and mystery novels.
-Her favorite author was Dean Koontz.
+Her favorite author was anything by Dean Koontz.
 She enjoyed telling people about the latest book she had just finished.

 Cheryl was selfless, kind and never judged.